tytydraco/yessleep/out/I_died_years_ago_but_my_body_wont_stop_killing.md

 I tried to run.
 I tried to get away.
 They found me.
 9:30 a.m.
 I was there.
 They summoned that thing again.
 The thing inside me.
 They talked to it.
 It knew things.
 Knew things nobody could know.
 They made me look at things.
 It knew what it was.
 It knew where it was.

-Once they knew they had me under their control they sent me out.
+Once they knew they had me under their thumb they sent me out.
 They gave it control.
 Memory comes in waves.
 Everyone died.
 I killed people.
 I ate people.
 I forced myself to vomit the next morning.
 Tried to empty my stomach of the flesh and sinew.

 I can't die anymore.
 I've tried.
 First thing I did was cut my wrists.
 Woke up the next day with "Not letting you go." painted on my wall.
 Pills.
 Asleep.
 Awake.
 Tried a gun.
 Blacked out before I loaded it.
 Woke up with it disassembled on the floor.